Fighting aging is no fun, but there’s no need for nips, tucks, and modifications. Strength training benefits us in a host of different ways.

-Bone health is important as we age.
+Bone health is essential as we age.
 Osteoporosis is a disease where bones can weaken or break in minor situations.
-Strength training can reduce risk of falls.
+Strength training can reduce the risk of falls.

 According to a report by Oxford Health Education Research, an estimated 200 million women are affected by this condition.
 It determined that a 12-week strength training program improved balance and lower body strength in older women.